LSEG-API-Samples/Article.EMA.Java.BasicGradle/README.md

 ## <a id="running"></a>Running the demo applications

-If your environment does not have the Gradle installed, please follow the [Gradle installation guide document](https://gradle.org/install/) for more detail.
+My next point is how to run the demo applications.
+Please see the instructions for each scenario below.

 ### Running the Cloud Consumer application